 The process of ASR is believed to be in many respects similar to the pozzolanic reaction, such as occurs normally in concrete containing pulverised fuel ash (PFA), for example.
 However, there is an important difference.
 In the pozzolanic reaction small pozzolanic particles are reacting in a Ca-rich environment, while ASR occurs in mature concrete and involves larger particles of aggregate.

 The pozzolanic reaction mechanism is believed to be a process in which silicate anions are detached from the reactive aggregate by hydroxyl ions in the pore fluid.
 Sodium and potassium ions are the ions most readily-available to balance the silicate anions and an alkali-silicate gel is formed.
 This can take up (imbibe) water and is mobile.
 The alkali-silicate gel is unstable in the presence of calcium, and calcium silicate hydrate (C-S-H) is formed.

 In the pozzolanic reaction where a pozzolan is used as a partial cement replacement, the particles are small.
 As there is much calcium available in young concrete, the alkali-silicate gel forms in a thin layer around the pozzolanic particle and quickly converts to C-S-H. No expansion results.

-In the case of alkali-silica reaction, the reaction usually occurs much later, possibly years after the concrete was placed.
+In the case of ASR, the reaction usually occurs much later, possibly years after the concrete was placed.
 Large aggregate particles (large, that is, compared with cement-sized pozzolan) generate a significant volume of gel which then takes up water and expands within the hardened, mature concrete.

 The "Understanding Cement" book or e-book contains even more information!